hivesolutions/appier/doc/access_control.md

 This special token should rarely be used though.
 It can be used to easily define the access rights of an administrator user that can do anything another user can, but such usage is discouraged for security reasons.

-To learn more about error handling, read the [Requests](requests.md) documentation.